Destinations Italy Umbria & Le Marche

 Must ordertasting menu, foraged-herb course

-Six tables in the centre of Macerata — chef Michele Biagiola cooks rural Marche through a foraged, vegetable-first lens (wild herbs, fermentations, garden-in-a-dish, a spaghetti all'arrabbiata that reframes the classic).
-Michelin-recognised but flying under the radar because it's in Macerata.
+An intimate dining room in the centre of Macerata, where chef Michele Biagiola cooks rural Marche through a foraged, vegetable-first lens (wild herbs, fermentations, garden-in-a-dish, a spaghetti all'arrabbiata that reframes the classic).
+Michelin-recognised, and overlooked because it's in Macerata.
 Lunch is the gourmet expression, dinner the looser one; closed Tuesdays.

 Macerata · Via Pescheria Vecchia 26Michelin selectionClosed Tue